ROCKIN WITH DATA PRIVACY

 About

-Peter Gallinari is a seasoned professional with over 48 years of experience in Information Technology, including more than 30 years in leadership roles specializing in Data Privacy, Cybersecurity, and Compliance.
-He possesses extensive industry expertise across the financial services, healthcare, and government sectors.
+Peter Gallinari is a seasoned professional with over 50 years of experience in Information Technology, including more than 30 years in leadership roles specializing in Data Privacy, Cybersecurity, and Compliance.
+He brings extensive cross-industry expertise spanning financial services, healthcare, and government, with a proven track record of developing and leading governance programs that protect sensitive data in complex, high-stakes environments.

 Throughout his distinguished career, Peter has held several high-profile positions, including: